JWIG User Manual

 }

-The SubmitHandler contains a run method that processes the form field values.
-The response of this method is either
+This SubmitHandler class contains a run method that processes the form field values.
+Similarly to web methods, the response of this method can have various types:

 XML